dwtechnologies/axis-aws-rekognition/README.md

 ### Pull request wishlist
 * Modular setup to be able to switch between AWS Rekognition OCR & Image detection
 * Fetch the IOT endpoint dynamically in the lambda instead of define it
-* Dynamically in the code to support Other destination to push matched data, such as invoke another lambda, api gateway websocket, dynamodb, kinesis etc. Example of SNS is there
+* Dynamically in the code+cloudformation to support Other destination to push matched data, such as invoke another lambda, api gateway websocket, dynamodb, kinesis etc. Example of SNS is there

 ## License